bitovi/academy/src/docker/docker.md

 @page learn-docker Learn Docker
 @parent bit-academy 4

-@description Build and containerize a NodeJS app then orchestrate multiple containers with docker-compose in this Docker guide.
+@description Build and containerize a Node.js app then orchestrate multiple containers with docker-compose in this Docker guide.

 @body